Leadecide/Leadecide.github.io/_articles/framework.md

 ## Empower

 These are personal leadership competencies and skills Open Leaders use to share capacity, passion, and power within and across projects, organizations, communities, and networks.
-This is how Open Leaders manage themselves to spread vision, passion, projects and openness.
+This is how innovative Leaders manage themselves to spread vision, passion, projects and openness.

 ![This organizer shows the actions and embedded skills of Empower]({{ site.baseurl }}/images/olf-empower.png)